satyam16-ai/TaskBell/README.md

 - **Weather Updates:** Get real-time weather updates for your city.
 - **System Tray Integration:** Minimize the application to the system tray and receive notifications even when the app is not in focus.
 - **Theme Toggle:** Switch between light and dark themes to suit your preference.
+- **Voice Commands:** Control the application using voice commands.
+- **AI Personal Assistant:** Get responses to your queries using an AI assistant.

 ## Screenshot